product_id = 5109533147195variant_id = 34446266105915template_name =

 How does the test work?

-For the Mineral Deficiency Test, take a small blood sample from your fingertip using a lancet.
+For the Mineral Test, take a small blood sample from your fingertip using a lancet.
 Send the sample in a tube by return envelope to a specialised diagnostic laboratory.

 The diagnostic laboratory then analyses the concentration of the minerals magnesium, selenium and zinc in your blood.